 - at least 50% of the required 30 credits must come from courses within the department.
 The Department of Environmental Health and Engineering's course codes are 570, 180-5, and 187-8.

-- students are permitted to apply up to two classes with a grade of “C” toward their degree.
+- students are permitted to apply up to two classes with a grade of “C” (C-, C, or C+) toward their degree.

 - prerequisites (required) for the M.S.E. program include mathematics: differential equations and computing skills.

 The M.S.E. program is typically a two semester program based on course work alone.
-However, M.S.E. students have the option to complete an independent research project, submitted as a formal essay or group project report.
-An M.S.E. degree with significant research components will usually require three to four semesters for completion and is generally intended for those students planning to work in engineering practice.
-Each individual’s program of study is planned by the student in consultation with department faculty and must be approved by the faculty advisor.
-M.S.E. students select from the tracks below.
+However, M.S.E. students have the option to complete an independent research project, submitted as a formal essay or memo (see below).
+A minimum of two semesters is required to complete the M.S.E. degree without the research project option.
+Three to four semesters are typically required to complete the degree with a research project.

 Tracks for the M.S.E.
 Degree